4 Series Aluminum Utility Trailers – Single Axle 10′ 12′ 14′

 • 2×2 aluminum tube sides 12″ high.
 Flush to the outside of the trailer giving more interior room.
 Aluminum tread plates sides can be added on if you wanted to close off for hauling loose debris.
 Not to difficult to add wood to the interior as well.

 • Brilliant LED lights for every lighted location including 2 amber and 2 reds on both sides.
 2 long slimline tail lights and 3 lights identification bar in the back.
 Last but not least is the license plate light.
+Backed by a lifetime limited warranty.

-• A-frame toungue goes to the outside of the trailer frame and then has another tube that goes back to the front of the axle on each side of the trailer.
+• A-frame tongue goes to the outside of the trailer frame and then has another tube that goes back to the front of the axle on each side of the trailer.
 The basically gives you a strong trailer capable of HEAVY and UNEVEN loads.

 • Bolted on ZINC plated 2″ A-frame coupler.
 Basically this is a 5,000# capacity coupler.
 Overkill?
 Yes!
 But better safe that sorry.
 You’ll find some aluminum straight tongues and also painted couplers.
 These are expensive trailers and you deserve to know why!